retro16/blastsdk/README.md

 Documentation for the project

-### inc ###
+### include ###

-The assembler include directory.
+The assembler, C and blsgen include directory.
 It is automatically installed by setup.sh.
-Provides assembler includes and macros.
+Provides all the features you will access as a SDK user.

+See the *.md files inside for more info on how to use each part of the library.

+### src ###

+Sources of the SDK running on the console.
+Automatically handled by setup and *.md files in include directory.

 ### samples ###